nghiavtr/FuSeq/README.md

 #####################################
-# Documents for FuSeq version 1.1.3
+# Documents for FuSeq version 1.1.4
 #####################################

 ## Update news
+#### 19 Oct 2020: version 1.1.4
+1) add "N.A" to column "symbol5" and "symbol3" if they are not found in HGNC
+2) update excludeTxVersion.R to remove also the version information of gene from the cdna fasta file
+3) generic scripts for a species are provided in ex_createAnno.R and ex_createAnno.sh files in folder *createAnno*

 #### 19 Aug 2020: version 1.1.3
 1) speed up the processSplitRead() in the paralogs checking
 2) export fragmentDist.txt for the data with a low mapped read rate